-The time and date of arrival of athletes and horses and their means of transport must be given to the OC in order to assist them on arrival.
+The time and date of arrival of athletes and horses and their means of transport must be given to the OC in order to facilitate them on arrival.

 IX.
-ADVERTISING AND PUBLICITY ON ATHLETES AND HORSES:
+ADVERTISING & PUBLICITY ON ATHLETES & HORSES

-The Athletes are authorised to carry the logo of their personal sponsor in accordance with Art.
-135.1 & 2 of the FEI General Regulations.
-The Chief Steward will check that the advertising and publicity on Athletes and horses complies with these Articles.
+The athletes are authorised or are not authorised to carry the logo of their personal sponsor in accordance with Art.
+135.1 & .2 (compulsory for all events).